 The inability to discriminate between a ‘b’ and a ‘d’, or to read words like ‘was’ as ‘saw’ is usually caused by a visual perceptual problem, specifically a problem with processing position in space.

-Before one can read or learn anything, one has to become aware of it through one of the senses.
+Before reading or learning anything, one has to become aware of it through one of the senses.
 Usually, one has to hear or see it.
 In other words, perception must take place.
 Subsequently, one has to interpret whatever one has seen or heard.
 In essence, then, perception means interpretation.
-Of course, lack of experience may cause a person to misinterpret what he has seen or heard.
+Of course, a lack of experience may cause a person to misinterpret what he has seen or heard.
 In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant (1724-1804): “We see things not as they are but as we are.”

 If live tutoring is impossible, I suggest you consider Edublox’s Reading Tutor program.

 Melany, it is my sincere hope that I will be able to add Sofie’s success story in the near future.